tomeshnet/p2p-internet-workshop/README.md

 ## Expectations

-- A set of hardware is available for each participant
+- Each participant will have a hardware kit
 - Participants will bring their own laptop
-- Participants will receive primer information via a [welcome email]({{ site.baseurl }}/articles/general/general-welcome-email.pdf), which includes [laptop setup instructions]({{ site.baseurl }}/articles/general/general-laptop-setup-instructions.pdf), a Linux shell primer, and a [pre-workshop survey]({{ site.baseurl }}/articles/general/general-pre-workshop-survey.pdf)
+- Participants will receive primer information via a [welcome email](https://tomeshnet.github.io/p2p-internet-workshop/articles/general/general-welcome-email.pdf), which includes [laptop setup instructions](https://tomeshnet.github.io/p2p-internet-workshop/articles/general/general-laptop-setup-instructions.pdf), a Linux shell primer, and a [pre-workshop survey](https://tomeshnet.github.io/p2p-internet-workshop/articles/general/general-pre-workshop-survey.pdf)
 - Participants are comfortable using a computer before, with no assumptions about prior programming or networking knowledge

 ## Facilitation Guidelines